vaxad/Nomework/README.md

    ```
 5. Use the website:

-a.
-Enter the assignment prompt in the designated field.
+- Enter the assignment prompt in the designated field.

-b.
-Specify the characteristics of the person writing the assignment (kid, teenager, adult), the desired length of the assignment, and the number of grammatical mistakes (some/few/many/none).
+- Specify the characteristics of the person writing the assignment (kid, teenager, adult), the desired length of the assignment, and the number of grammatical mistakes (some/few/many/none).

-c.
-Click on the "Generate" button.
+- Click on the "Generate" button.

 ### Features